2023 Igbo presidency: Let reason, not passion prevail [Viewpoint]

 By Ikenna Asomba

-I would have continued to watch from the balcony, but for the wise words of the beloved Martin Luther King Jr., cited above, as well as countless calls from my numerous comrades within and outside the pen confraternity to return to the trenches, for the sake of nation-building in the motherland.
-The raison d’être behind this piece is not to say, I warned you all against the second and third coming of the Muhammadu Buhari’s administration, as the train had since left its station.
-So, needless crying over spilt milk.
+Yours Truly would have continued to watch from the balcony, but for the wise words of the beloved Martin Luther King Jr., cited above, as well as countless calls from my numerous comrades within and outside the pen confraternity to return to the trenches, for the sake of nation building in motherland.

+The raison d’être for this piece is not to say, I warned you all against the second and third coming of the Gen. Muhammadu Buhari’s administration, as the train had since left its station.
+So, needless crying over spilled milk.

+Going forward, now there are chances for such move before it is very hard to navigate in such a whirling, there is an urgent need to renegotiate how Nigerians should live together.

-In the eternal words of the great Spanish writer and philosopher, Jorge Agustín Nicolás Ruiz de Santayana y Borrás (George Santayana): “Those who do not learn from history are doomed to repeat it.”
+In the eternal words of the great Spanish writer and philosopher, Jorge Agustín Nicolás Ruiz de Santayana y Borrás (George Santayana), he wrote, “Those who do not learn from history are doomed to repeat it.”
 Therefore, it is highly imperative at this moment in our chequered history to critically examine where we are coming from as a country.

-The last time an Igbo man from what is today’s South-East Nigeria as Head of State or Head of National Government or President was January 17, 1966, to July 29, 1966.
-Since the brutal assassination of Gen. Aguiyi Ironsi in Ibadan, Oyo State, in 1966, is it not shocking that no son or daughter from the Igbo nation has held the plum job in Nigeria?
+The last time an Igbo man from what is today’s South East Nigeria was Head of State or Head of National Government or President was (January 17, 1966 to July 29, 1966).
+Since that brutal assassination of Gen. Aguiyi Ironsi in Ibadan, Oyo State, in 1966, is it not shocking that no son nor daughter from the Igbo Nation has held the plum job in Nigeria?
 For 56 years?

 2. General Johnson Aguiyi-Ironsi (17 January 1966 to 29 July 1966)